Services | Quorum Review IRB

 - The research is generally exempt from review, such as surveys, interviews, and the use of existing records

-Quorum has worked with eConsent projects for years.
+Quorum Review IRB has years of experience reviewing eConsent solutions of all varieties.
 We understand the technology’s potential, its limitations, and how it fits within regulatory requirements.

-- Dedicated Staff: Each eConsent project is assigned a regulatory attorney and an IT professional to ensure a timely and comprehensive review.
+- Dedicated Staff: Each study that utilizes eConsent is assigned an account manager, consent form editor, regulatory attorney, and the support of an IT professional to ensure a timely and comprehensive review.